WELCOME to Nest by Tamara

 inspired by our California road trip

-Take a look at some of the photographs from San Diego to Napa Valley that my daughter took while on this trip.
+Take a look at some of the photographs by my daughter from

 The next phase of our trip was where we experienced the rugged beauty of California.
 We drove along the Pacific Coast Highway, hugging the coast through Big Sur.